oracle-cne/ocne/doc/application-management/application-management.md

 To search an alternate catalog, specify its name.

-Search the catalog embedded in the CLI binary.
+Search the catalog named `embedded`, which is built into the CLI binary.
 ```
 ocne catalog search --name embedded
 ```